 The following organizations participated in OSTA-1/OCE related activities: GSFC (USA), DLR (Germany), University of Lisbon (Portugal), Hydrologic Institute of the Navy (Portugal), University of Lille (France), GKSS (Germany), INTA Madrid (Spain), IIP Barcelona (Spain).

-FILE (Feature Identification and Location Experiment).
-The objective was to develop techniques to make data gathering by Earth resources satellites more efficient.
+FILE (Feature Identification and Location Experiment) had the objective to develop techniques to make data gathering by Earth resources satellites more efficient.
 Using the ratio between visual red reflectance and near infrared reflectance, this experiment attempted to characterize scenes as either vegetation, water, snow or clouds, or bare ground.
 The FILE device consisted of a sunrise sensor, two television cameras, a decision-making electronics unit, a buffer memory, a tape recorder, and a 70 mm camera.
 The sunrise sensor activated the experiment whenever the sun is 60º from the Space Shuttle's zenith (30º above the horizon).

-MAPS (Measurement of Air Pollution from Satellites), a NASA/LaRC instrument.
-The objective was to measure the amount of carbon monoxide (CO) distribution in the middle and upper troposphere (12-18 km) to evaluate the CO sources and chemistry, and to determine the seasonal variations of this key atmospheric trace gas.
+MAPS (Measurement of Air Pollution from Satellites) was a NASA/LaRC instrument with the objective to measure the amount of carbon monoxide (CO) distribution in the middle and upper troposphere (12-18 km) to evaluate the CO sources and chemistry, and to determine the seasonal variations of this key atmospheric trace gas.